Shir-hue/Judo-Martial-Arts-Web-Page/README.md

-okay dont change anything in this. just change it to be more beautiful:

-"# 🥋 Judo Martial Arts Web Application
+# 🥋 Judo Martial Arts Web Application
 A responsive, multi-page static web application built to simulate a Judo Martial Arts organization.
 This project showcases the application of front-end development skills using HTML5, CSS3, and vanilla JavaScript.
 It was developed as part of an academic capstone in Software Engineering.

 ![Judo Banner](![Banner Dobu](https://github.com/user-attachments/assets/af475025-43c3-4758-9c9e-b9b7bd9de9a5)